 Absolute Biggest & Best eSports Site

-You will find all of the top tournaments year round with Betway including league of Legends, Counter Strike, Dota 2 and more.
+You will find all of the top tournaments year round with Unibet including league of Legends, Counter Strike, Dota 2 and more.
 The bookie have more markets than any other I have seen and one of the best live betting features for eSports around.
-Betway claim to be the eSports experts and from what I can tell they are not lying.
+Unibet claim to be the eSports experts and from what I can tell they are not lying.

-Betway have traders whose entire job is to set prices on eSports markets and this means you will find some of the most competitive prices around.
-Betway also regularly run accumulator insurance and other offers for eSports too and these are rare elsewhere and they even have a blog feature specific to eSports.
+Unibet have traders whose entire job is to set prices on eSports markets and this means you will find some of the most competitive prices around.
+They also regularly run offers for eSports too and these are rare elsewhere.

 Killing The Competition